zippy/ceptr/README.md

 This runs all of the tests, which live in the specs sub-directory.

-The tests also produce a bunch semantic trees dumped out to json for visualization in a testing web-app.
+The tests also produce a bunch of semantic trees dumped out to json for visualization in a testing web-app.
 To be able to see these, you need to place the contents of the "web" sub-directory into a web server somewhere, and then just point your browser to that directory.
 Please note that this isn't a comprehensive testing environment, just a space we've used for creating visuals for presentation purposes.

 ## Development